At a glance

 2. Is it better to hydrate with plain water or electrolyte water?

-Electrolytes, especially sodium and potassium, are needed to absorb water into the body and facilitate the movement of fluids into and out of cells.
+Electrolytes, especially sodium and potassium, are needed to absorb water into the body and facilitate the movement of fluids in and out of cells.

 Drinking plain water without adequate electrolyte concentrations can result in fluids simply passing through the digestive tract without being effectively absorbed, which explains why you can be dehydrated despite drinking plenty of water.